Skip to main content

 Growing Concerns in Technology Ethics

 The digital age has brought undeniable gains in economic productivity and efficiency.
 It has greatly amplified the scope, speeds, and scales at which humans can communicate, socialize, and access information.
 It has led to numerous medical and scientific breakthroughs that would have been impossible without it.
-But it has also had damaging social effects and created many new or amplified ethical risks, such as:
+But it has also had damaging social effects and created many new or amplified ethical risks.
+As technology changes, so do the specific risks, though some broad overarching ones are consistent:

-• Diminished Data Privacy/Security: The growing difficulty of controlling access to sensitive information about you that may be used in ways you do not want.
+• Diminished Data Rights: The growing difficulty of controlling access to sensitive information about us that may be used in ways we do not want, as well as concerns about the data used to develop and fuel generative AI models

-• Technological ‘Psyops’/Manipulation: The use of techniques such as AI, targeted digital advertising, and behavioral ‘nudging’ to alter our beliefs, desires, emotions, habits, and values in ways that we do not control or want
+• Technological Manipulation: The use of AI and other tools to enable techniques such as targeted digital advertising, algorithmic deception, and behavioral ‘nudging’ to alter our beliefs, desires, emotions, habits, and values in ways that we do not control or want

-• Growing Machine Autonomy/Declining Human Control and Accountability: Automated decision-making has expanded steadily in recent decades, and developments in machine learning are accelerating that trend.
-Maintaining meaningful human control and accountability of medical, judicial, governmental, employment, educational, and military decisions is increasingly challenging.
+• Growing Machine Autonomy/Declining Human Control and Accountability: The expansion of automated decision-making in recent decades, and the corresponding growing difficulty to maintain meaningful human control of and accountability for medical, judicial, governmental, employment, educational, and military decisions

-• New ‘Digital Taylorism’: New digital forms of 'scientific management' and control of workplace behavior, in ways that can be dehumanizing, demoralizing, and destructive to the mental and physical health of workers.
+• New ‘Digital Taylorism’: The new digital and AI-driven forms of 'scientific management' and control of workplace behavior, in ways that can be dehumanizing, demoralizing, and destructive to the mental and physical health of workers

-• Declining Social Trust/Civic Virtue: The impact of social media 'echo chambers', 'fake news', politically motivated 'trolling', digital radicalization, polarization and culture wars on democratic virtues and civic trust has been devastating in the U.S. and the U.K., and has inflamed political conflicts elsewhere.
-To date, damaged trust in traditional social authorities—such as lawmakers, scientists and legacy media—has not been replaced by other widely trusted social agents.
+• Declining Social Trust/Civic Virtue: The impact of social media 'echo chambers', disinformation, AI deepfakes, politically motivated 'trolling', and tech-driven radicalization, polarization, and culture wars on democratic virtues and civic trust

-• Environmental Sustainability of Digital Culture: The rapid growth and spread of computing power places increasing pressure on energy supplies, which contributes to continued carbon emissions and accelerated climate change.
-It also demands more intensive mining of rare earth minerals and other non-renewable natural resources.
-Finally, the declining cost and growing disposability of digital devices is causing an explosion in non-biodegradable and sometimes toxic 'e-waste', much of which is shipped off to poorer countries for unsafe disposal.
+• Environmental Impact of Technology Development and Deployment: The rapid growth and spread of computing power (especially in AI development and deployment), which contributes to massive carbon emissions and accelerated climate change—combined with water usage, intensive mining of rare earth minerals and other non-renewable natural resources and an explosion in non-biodegradable and sometimes toxic 'e-waste', much of which is shipped off to poorer countries for unsafe disposal

 How Can Cultivating Ethics in Tech Practice Help?

-The risks and challenges above are immensely complex and challenging to address; and as noted above, many of them require non-technological solutions and reforms.
-Still, given that many of the harms above have been amplified by failures of technologists to anticipate and adequately respond to ethical issues, these risks can surely be reduced and mitigated by ethical reforms of technology practice.
+The risks and challenges listed above are immensely complex and difficult to address; and as noted above, many of them require non-technological solutions and reforms.
+Still, given that many of the harms above have been amplified by failures of technologists to anticipate and adequately respond to ethical issues, these risks can be reduced and mitigated by ethical reforms of technology practice.

 Key to such reform is cultivating more ethically skillful and responsive practices of technology design and engineering.